zer0def/nginxinc-kubernetes-ingress/docs-web/installation/installation-with-helm.md

      - The number of replicas of the Ingress controller deployment.
      - 1
    * - ``controller.ingressClass``
      - A class of the Ingress controller.
-The Ingress controller only processes Ingress resources that belong to its class - i.e. have the annotation ``"kubernetes.io/ingress.class"`` equal to the class.
+The Ingress controller only processes Ingress resources that belong to its class - i.e. have the annotation ``"kubernetes.io/ingress.class"``  or the ``"ingressClassName"`` field in VirtualServer/VirtualServerRoute equal to the class.
 Additionally, the Ingress controller processes Ingress resources that do not have that annotation which can be disabled by setting the "-use-ingress-class-only" flag.
      - nginx
    * - ``controller.useIngressClassOnly``
-     - Ignore Ingress resources without the ``"kubernetes.io/ingress.class"`` annotation.
+     - Ignore Ingress resources without the ``"kubernetes.io/ingress.class"`` annotation or the ``"ingressClassName"`` field in VirtualServer/VirtualServerRoute.
      - false
    * - ``controller.watchNamespace``
      - Namespace to watch for Ingress resources.
 By default the Ingress controller watches all namespaces.